iampankaj07/osrdigital_website/READY_FOR_DEPLOYMENT.md

 - `storage/logs/` (will be created automatically)

 ### 3. Configure Server
+**Option A: Root Directory (Recommended)**
+- Point your subdomain's document root to the main application folder
+- Ensure PHP 8.1+ is enabled
+- Create a MySQL database

+**Option B: Public Folder**
 - Point your subdomain's document root to the `public/` folder
 - Ensure PHP 8.1+ is enabled
 - Create a MySQL database